ShaunFerris/Coding-Note-Taking/Web Front-End - React - Components.md

 Components are the core of React.
 Everything in React is a component and here you will learn how to create one.

+A typical React component is an ES6 `class` which extends `React.Component`.
+It has a render method that returns HTML (from JSX) or `null`.
+This is the basic form of a React component.

 ## Defining components
-There are two ways to create a React component.
-The first way is to use a JavaScript function.
+There are two ways to create a React component, the typical way is using class syntax, but it can also be done with function syntax.

 ### Defining components with function syntax
 **Defining a component in this way creates a _stateless functional component_.** The concept of state in an application will be covered in later challenges.
 For now, think of a stateless component as one that can receive data and render it, but does not manage or track changes to that data.
 (We'll cover the second way to create a React component in the next section.)